mgx96/mgx96/README.md

 ## Hi there

-I’m an aspiring smart contract developer passionate about making blockchain easier to use.
-I want to help bridge the gap between complex systems and everyday people.
+I’m an aspiring smart contract developer passionate about making blockchain easier to use

 ### Tech Stack